 The goal of the Center is to support local education practices for rural population through provision of professional knowledge and skills.

 E&D is a small organization located in Tbilisi that links regional projects with large capacity partners.

 Global Affairs provides campus leadership and coordination for UC Davis faculty, students and staff to build international relationships via continuing, distance and lifelong learning and international educational and research activities and programs.
 Our focus is to coordinate, strengthen and promote the internationalization of the University of California, Davis.
 Joanna Regulska, Vice Provost and Associate Chancellor, Global Affairs.

-Academic Without Borders: AWB-USA is a non-profit organization located in Davis, California.
-We support initiatives geared at building capacity in institutions of higher education in developing nations throughout the world.
-Our mission is to mobilize academic communities to assist these institutions in their efforts to improve both the quantity and quality of academic programs required to produce the trained professionals needed to address their societal challenges of the 21st century.
+AWB-USA is a non-profit organization that aims to support initiatives geared at building capacity in institutions of higher education in developing nations throughout the world.
+Their mission is to mobilize academic communities to assist these institutions in their efforts to improve both the quantity and quality of academic programs required to produce the trained professionals needed to address their societal challenges of the 21st century.

 The Blum Center seeks to educate students who will develop new technologies that will address the needs of poor communities around the world.